iluwatar/java-design-patterns/factory-kit/README.md

 Benefits:

-* Promotes loose coupling by eliminating the need to bind application-specific classes into the code.
+* The Factory Kit Pattern in Java promotes loose coupling by eliminating the need to bind application-specific classes into the code.
-* Simplifies code by shifting the responsibility of instantiation to a factory object.
+* It simplifies the code by shifting the responsibility of instantiation to a factory object, making the development process more efficient.

 Trade-offs: